stellar009/Horizon-Rise/README.md

 Suitable for a wide range of hardware configurations

-**Going to update this game with newly learned methods to improve game**
+**Going to update this game with newly learned methods to improve overall game quality and feel**